Jamaica: Climate

 The climate in Jamaica is tropical, with hot and humid weather, although higher inland regions are more temperate.
 Some regions on the south coast, such as the Liguanea Plain and the Pedro Plains, are relatively dry rain-shadow areas.

-Jamaica lies in the hurricane belt of the Atlantic Ocean and because of this, the island sometimes suffers significant storm damage.
+Jamaica lies within the Main Development Region for Atlantic tropical cyclone activity, and because of this, the island sometimes suffers significant storm damage.
 Hurricanes Charlie and Gilbert hit Jamaica directly in 1951 and 1988, respectively, causing major damage and many deaths.
 In the 2000s (decade), hurricanes Ivan, Dean, and Gustav also brought severe weather to the island.
+In 2025, Hurricane Melissa made landfall as a Category 5, far surpassing Gilbert as the strongest landfalling storm in Jamaican history.

 Flora and fauna

 Jamaica's climate is tropical, supporting diverse ecosystems with a wealth of plants and animals.
 Its plant life has changed considerably over the centuries; when the Spanish arrived in 1494, except for small agricultural clearings, the country was deeply forested.
 The European settlers cut down the great timber trees for building and ships' supplies, and cleared the plains, savannas, and mountain slopes for intense agricultural cultivation.
 Many new plants were introduced including sugarcane, bananas, and citrus trees.

 Jamaica is home to about 3,000 species of native flowering plants (of which over 1,000 are endemic and 200 are species of orchid), thousands of species of non-flowering flora, and about 20 botanical gardens, some of which are several hundred years old.
 Areas of heavy rainfall also contain stands of bamboo, ferns, ebony, mahogany, and rosewood.
 Cactus and similar dry-area plants are found along the south and southwest coastal area.
 Parts of the west and southwest consist of large grasslands, with scattered stands of trees.
 Jamaica is home to three terrestrial ecoregions, the Jamaican moist forests, Jamaican dry forests, and Greater Antilles mangroves.
-It had a 2019 Forest Landscape Integrity Index mean score of 5.01/10, ranking it 110th globally out of 172 countries.

 Jamaica's fauna, typical of the Caribbean, includes highly diversified wildlife with many endemic species.
 As with other oceanic islands, land mammals are mostly several species of bats of which at least three endemic species are found only in Cockpit Country, one of which is at-risk.
 Other species of bat include the fig-eating and hairy-tailed bats.
 The only non-bat native mammal extant in Jamaica is the Jamaican hutia, locally known as the coney.
 Introduced mammals such as wild boar and the small Asian mongoose are also common.
 Jamaica is also home to about 50 species of reptiles, the largest of which is the American crocodile; however, it is only present within the Black River and a few other areas.
 Lizards such as anoles, iguanas and snakes such as racers and the Jamaican boa (the largest snake on the island), are common in areas such as the Cockpit Country.
 None of Jamaica's eight species of native snakes is venomous.